xfrenette/hotelcaisse-server/docs/api.md

 requested or if the server judges it applicable, by comparing the `dataVersion` of the request).
 Contains the following attributes:

+* `nextRegisterNumber` (number) Register number to use for the next one that the client opens
 * `currentRegister` (object|null) If the device has a current register, contains the Register instance (see next lines).
 Else, is null (which means the device has no current register).
 * `currentRegister.uuid` (string) UUID that was assigned when the Register was created by a client